-You can expect some baby-blues just as your mature milk starts to come in, this is normal and due to all the hormone fluctuations in your system.
-During this time you might feel unusually weepy and particularly emotional; this should only last for a day or two.
-If you are still feeling this way two weeks in, its best to talk to your lactation consultant.
+You can expect some baby blues just as your mature milk comes in.
+This is normal and due to all the hormone fluctuations in your system.
+During this time, you might feel unusually weepy and particularly emotional; this should only last for a day or two.
+If you still feel this way two weeks in, it's best to talk to your lactation consultant.
 It would be a good idea to continue to take your prenatal vitamins for a few months after giving birth.
 Know that breastfeeding will help to prevent postpartum depression.

 What Is a Let-Down?

-A let down usually occurs a few seconds or minutes after your baby has started nursing, although you may have more than one let-down during a feeding session.
-It can also happen when a mother hears her baby cry (or any baby for that matter) or sees her baby.
-A let-down occurs due to the hormone Oxytocin, AKA the “love hormone."
-Oxytocin causes the muscles in the breast to contact, which squeezes the milk out.
-Some mothers also experience uterine cramping while nursing, this is nothing to be concerned about and is just your body’s way of getting your uterus back to its original size.
+A let-down usually occurs a few seconds or minutes after your baby has started nursing, although you may have more than one let-down during a feeding session.
+It can also happen when a mother hears her baby cry (or any baby, for that matter) or sees her baby.
+A let-down occurs due to the hormone Oxytocin, AKA the 'love hormone.'
+Oxytocin causes the breast muscles to contract, squeezing the milk out.
+Some mothers also experience uterine cramping while nursing.
+This is nothing to be concerned about and is just your body’s way of getting your uterus back to its original size.
 Learn more about how breastfeeding shrinks your uterus.

 How Will I Know That My Baby Is Hungry?

 It is best to breastfeed your baby before they start crying.
 Newborn babies, and especially preterm babies, sometimes need to be woken for feedings every 2 - 3 hours.

 I'm Worried About My Baby's Latch!